 Excellent question, Mr. McBride.
 To answer it, I will start at the very beginning, a very good place to start.

-Swiss-born Paul Klee began his artistic journey at the Academy of Fine Arts in Munich, Germany.
+Swiss-born Paul Klee began his journey at the Academy of Fine Arts in Munich, Germany.
 After graduation he crisscrossed Europe, studying the Renaissance Masters, the French Impressionists, and the Cubists.

 Can we enjoy art without decoding it?